MDSplus/mdsplus/mdsobjects/cpp/docs/native_types.md

  - numeric_cast_precision_rule (disabled at the moment)
  - numeric_cast_nan_rule

-The cheks are performed according to the diagram below:
+The checks are performed according to the diagram below:

  \image html img/numeric_cast.jpg
- \image latex img/numeric_cast.jpg
+ \image latex img/numeric_cast.jpg width=8cm

  The possible exception that the function throws are: